shivas1432/final_project_FE/README.md

 npm start

 ## App Features
+## **Personalized Resume**
-Personalized Resume: Shows detailed sections about your skills, work experience, education, and projects.
+Shows detailed sections about your skills, work experience, education, and projects.
 Dynamic Sections: Click to expand or collapse detailed information for each section.
 Live Data Integration:
 Real-time weather updates based on the user's location.